Ajax23/PoreMS/docsrc/index.rst

   :width: 100%

 This python package generates pore structures to be used in molecular simulations.
-Visit the `porcess <process.html>`_ page for an overview of the programs operating principle.
-Additionally tutorials for generating `molecules <molecule.html>`_ and `pores <pore.html>`_ are provided.
+Visit the `process <process.html>`_ page for an overview of the programs operating principle.
+Additionally, tutorials for generating `molecules <molecule.html>`_ and `pores <pore.html>`_ are provided.

-Check out an examplary `workflow <workflow.html>`_ for using the PoreMS package to create a pore system and run molecular dynamics simulation using `Gromacs <http://www.gromacs.org/>`_.
+Check out an exemplary `workflow <workflow.html>`_ for using the PoreMS package to create a pore system and run molecular dynamics simulation using `Gromacs <http://www.gromacs.org/>`_.